thermistor/bonini/README.md

 * Organize the work done in an iteration into one or more releases
 * You must use the *Release* story type
-* Releases should have descriptions describing a high-level feature or set of features.
-You can use Markdown in the descriptions.
+* Releases should have descriptions describing a high-level feature or set of features
+* Use Markdown in the story description for formatting

 ## Installation

 1. Clone the repo.
 1. Copy the config and add your Pivotal API Token and project id:

-    cp config.yml-example config.yml
+    `cp config.yml-example config.yml`

   Your Pivotal API Token can be found on [your profile page](https://www.pivotaltracker.com/profile).
 The project id can be found in the url of the Pivotal project.
 1. Edit the `roadmap.mustache` template to match your needs.
+1. `bundle install`

 ## Usage